Child and Adolescent Services / West Haven Mental Health Clinic

 Applicants choosing the Child and Adolescent Service as a secondary site must have an interest in working with children and adolescents in an ambulatory setting.
 Previous experience working with children and adolescents in a clinical setting is desirable but not necessary.

-Regulations issued by the Connecticut Department of Children and Families require that applicants who match to this secondary placement have a physical examination, tuberculosis screen, and additional background screens completed before they begin the internship.
+Regulations issued by the Connecticut Department of Children and Families require that applicants who match to this secondary placement have a physical examination, tuberculosis screen, and additional background checks completed before they begin the internship.
 These special requirements are reviewed during the interview process, and forms to complete the requirements are mailed with letters of acceptance following the APPIC match.

 For Further Information